ejfinley/SimpleRestaurant/README.md

   2. MySQL setup
       1. Create a mysql instance on port 3306
       2. For testing root credentials are username : root and Password : password
-      3. Create a schema called simpleresturant
+      3. Create a schema called rimplerestaurant
   3. Code setup
       1. Pull the code from this repository
       2. In a terminal run